Source Type Guidelines

 • Den XML (http://splitcells.net/den.xsd) is used for AST like structures with namespaces.

-• Articles and flowing text should be written in Sew XML (http://splitcells.net/sew.xsd).
+• Articles and flowing text should be written in Sew XML (http://splitcells.net/sew.xsd), if complex functionality is required or simple flowing text does not support the requirements for the document.
 Normally one would expect, that a common format like CommonMark would be used.
 The problem with such formats is the fact, that common formats support too many features or that not enough features are provided.
 It is also hard to predict, what features will be needed in the future.
-An own formats has the advantage, that only features are supported, that are required, and that the future set can be adjusted easily.
-Also, keep in mind, that some features are very specific to Splitcells Network (i.e. linking between documents).
+An own formats has the advantage, that only features are supported, that are required, and that the future set can be adjusted easily. .
 The fact, that XML provides an easy way to translate such code to any target language makes such a custom format compelling.

 • Presentations based on HTML and reveal.js.